eric-248/Fridayz/README.md

 # Start
 In .env file, add mongodb connection string into MONGODB_URI

 ## Start the backend:
-- Go into the backend folder
+- Go into the backend folder ( `cd backend`)
 - `npm i`
+- connect to database:
 - `node index.js`

-- Windows users: If you face an error after running node index.js, run `npm rebuild bcrypt --build-from-source` then run `node index.js` again

 ## Start the frontend:
+- In a new terminal
-- Go into the frontend folder)
+- Go into the frontend folder (`cd frontend`)
 - Install the following project dependencies:
   `npm install`